dalek-cryptography/bulletproofs/docs/aggregated-proof-protocol.md

 The verifier combines two equations in one by sampling a random factor \\(c \\; {\xleftarrow{\\$}} \\; {\mathbb Z\_p}\\), multiplying the first equation by \\(c\\), and adding it with the second equation.

-Finally, verifier groups all scalars per each point and performs a single multiscalar multiplication:
+Finally, verifier groups all scalars by each point and performs a single multiscalar multiplication:

 \\[
 \begin{aligned}